Dear The Practical Kitchen,

 Cons: There's no handle on the bowl, which is wide and smooth — which is hard to grip when it's time to transfer the ice cream into a storage container.
 The attachment that connects the paddle to the rotating mixer head can also be a little fragile; Unlike the other paddle attachments for the mixer which lock into place, the attachment for the ice cream maker paddle simply grips onto the rotating piece on the mixer.
 If you push too hard, or if you let the machine run too long and the ice cream hardens up too much, the plastic can become brittle and snap.
 When this happened to us about a year after we got ours, we contacted KitchenAid and they sent us a whole new ice cream maker attachment free of charge.
 So, TL;DR — get that warranty coverage!

-Pros: The Cuisinart ICE-100 is self-freezing, like many of the higher-end ice cream makers, which means you don't need to stick it in the freezer first and you don't need to layer ice and salt inside it.
-You can also add your mix-ins directly into the bowl of the machine near the end of the ice cream cycle, and the machine will keep your ice cream or gelato cool for an additional 10 minutes when the cycle finishes.
-However...
+Pros: The Whynter Automatic Ice Cream Maker is self-freezing, like many of the higher-end ice cream makers, which means you don't need to stick it in the freezer first and you don't need to layer ice and salt inside it.
+It's a fast way to make ice cream too — it takes less than an hour, start to finish, to churn a batch.
+That time includes the self-chilling cycle.
+The machine will also keep your ice cream cool when the cycle finishes.
+The quick self-chilling cycle means you can make several batches of different ice cream flavors back-to-back.
+Just wipe out the bowl, pop it back into the machine, and you're ready to churn the next batch.

 Yield: 1 pint (½ quart)